Opus 4.5: Seeing Your UI the Way Users Do

 Opus 4.5 brings image-native reasoning directly into your prompt workflows.
 Instead of treating screenshots as opaque blobs, you can now ask the model to parse, structure, and critique a UI in ways that map to actual support, QA, and product tasks.

-The release centers on five prompt patterns.
-Each is simple in wording, but tuned to a different kind of work: exhaustive inspection, zoom-level reading, UX hygiene, structural reconstruction, and intent inference.
+The release centers on five prompt patterns: exhaustive inspection, zoom-level reading, UX hygiene, structural reconstruction, and intent inference.

 Seeing the Whole Screen: Exhaustive UI Analysis